tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 ```

 Those functions are called by the CosmWasm virtual machine when
-a message is to be handled by contract.
-You can think about them
+a message is to be handled by a contract.
+You can think of them
 as the `main` function of normal programs, except they have a signature
 that better describes the blockchain itself.

-What is very important is that the names of those entry points (similarly to
+What is very important is that the names of these entry points (similarly to
-the `main` function) are fixed - it is relevant, so the virtual machine knows
+the `main` function) are fixed - this is so the virtual machine knows
 exactly what to call.

 So, let's start with the first line.
 Every entry point is attributed with